sbangalore/sbangalore.github.io/_posts/2019-12-05-Journal-of-Finance-Nov-TLDR.md

 SWY (2016), NS (2017): lower search costs lead to larger intermediary sector with longer chains

-They identify generalized split intermediation chains by tracing bonds through the interdealer network after being sold by customers and before they go into portfolios: how?
+The authors identify generalized split intermediation chains by tracing bonds through the interdealer network after being sold by customers and before they go into portfolios: how?

 1. Find number of dealers in a chain.
 Longer chain = smaller yield spread.
 2. Proxy chains as meeting rates (required sales required to complete the chain.)
 More sales in larger sales = smaller yield spreads (i.e. dealers rely on large client base)